zh54321/EntraTokenAid/README.md

 - [Decode JWT Access and ID Tokens via PowerShell](https://www.michev.info/blog/post/2140/decode-jwt-access-and-id-tokens-via-powershell) by [Michev](https://www.michev.info)

 ## Changelog

+### 2025-12-14
+#### Added
+- Support for APIs like `urn:ms-drs:enterpriseregistration.windows.net` in the API parameter
+- Invoke-Auth now accepts a LoginHint parameter.
+This pre-fills the username on the sign-in page
+- `Show-EntraTokenAidHelp`: New helper function that displays the banner, available commands and common examples directly in the console

+#### Changed
+- Removed the automatic banner display when importing the module.
+Users can now explicitly run `Show-EntraTokenAidHelp` when needed
+- Updated the README with improved examples, corrected typos, the new help function and a clearer Quick Start section

+#### Fixed
+- Corrected the token expiration value in the CLI output and in the token object properties for `Invoke-DeviceCodeFlow` and `Invoke-ClientCredential`

 ### 2025-07-22
 #### Fixed
 - `Invoke-Auth` with `-ManualCode` or local HTTP redirect now also supports the `-Origin` parameter to authenticate at SPAs.